polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 ## How to generate training data

-I will provide you with some Hyperlambda.
-I want you to generate another variation of this code, and return ONLY the Hyperlambda code.
-DO NOT return ```, return ONLY the new Hyperlambda code, and do not change its structure, only its comments, variable names, and expressions.
-Do NOT change node names of invocations towards system slots, but only variables.
+I will provide you with the name of a slot in addition to its documentation.
+I want you to generate unique variations using the slot, and return the Hyperlambda code, in addition to a highly descriptive comment describing all slots being used in an ordered list.
+DO NOT return ```, return ONLY the new Hyperlambda code.

-Any node starting out with a `.` character can be changed, in addition to its children nodes, but when you do this, make sure you also update expressions in accordance.
-Also feel free to change database names, folder names, etc. The point is to synthesize fine tuning data from existing code with the objective being to fine tune gpt-4o-mini

 ALWAYS use multi line file level comments, and describe roughly what the code does, such as follows:
 /*